liteseed/documentation/src/content/docs/getting-started/what-is-liteseed-network.md

 ---
-title: Example Guide
+title: What is Liteseed Network?
-description: A guide in my new Starlight docs site.
+description: A decentralized network of bundlers powered by AO.
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.